Context Class

 <p class="context white p-xsmall">

-<span class="icon icon-info-circle-solid"></span>
+<span class="icon cx-info-circle-solid" aria-hidden="true"></span>

 This is the white context <a href="#">with link</a>.

-</p> A few of the contexts can look similar at first glance but play distinct semantic roles and behave differently across light and dark modes:
+</p>A few of the contexts can look similar at first glance but play distinct semantic roles and behave differently across light and dark modes:

 default— the standard body context (light background with dark text in light mode, inverted in dark mode).alternate— emphasized regions such as sidebars or banners; may not invert in dark mode, depending on token configuration.neutral— a muted, low-emphasis surface drawn from the brandneutralhue.blackandwhite— absolute, fixed colors that do not adapt to light or dark mode.